-Lumbar Spine Stenosis is a condition that affects lower back.
-It occurs when the spaces within the spine narrow and irritate the nerves in the spinal cord, causing pain, weakness or numbness, most often in the lower body – buttocks, legs, and feet.
+Lumbar Spine Stenosis is a condition that affects the lower back.
+It occurs when the spaces within the spine narrow which irritates the nerves in the spinal cord, causing pain, weakness, or numbness, most often in the lower body – buttocks, legs, and feet.

 In general, the causes of lumbar stenosis can involve the following:

-- Herniated disc – A damaged disc may leak which can cause the nudeus (the fluid within the disc) to press on the nerves and cause pain in the lower back
+- Herniated disc – a damaged disc may leak, which can cause the nudeus (the fluid within the disc) to press on the nerves and cause pain in the lower back

-- Thickened ligaments – The cords that hold the spine together may thicken and become stiff with time and therefore irritate the nerves within the spine
+- Thickened ligaments – the cords that hold the spine together may thicken and become stiff with time and therefore irritate the nerves within the spine

-- Spinal injuries1
+- Spinal injuries

 The diagnosis of lumbar stenosis typically involves:

-- a physical examination – the doctor will check the range of motion, areas of tenderness, etc.
+- A physical examination – the doctor will check the range of motion, areas of tenderness, etc.

-- an MRI scan or a CT scan
+- An MRI scan or a CT scan